thsmi/SeeYouScoreExporter/README.md

 The programm runs in an endless loop.
 You can stop by pressing the Control and the C key.

-The full screen slideshow is also closed by "Control+C" or by pressing the "esc" button.
+The full screen slideshow is also closed by "Control+C" or by pressing the "esc" key.
 But unless the main console window is not terminated, the slideshow will respawn automatically.

 The export modules default update interval is set to 2 minutes.
 You may ajust it with the "--export refresh" command.